 The WSIB decision maker will review your Intent to Object form, arguments and any new information and reconsider the original decision.
-If the decision remains unchanged, or you did not submit any new information, the WSIB will send you a copy of your claim file along with an Appeal Readiness Form.
-Do not complete the Appeals Readiness Form.
-This form should only be submitted when the frontline decision-maker has had the opportunity to review and consider any additional information and/or medical documentation that is or may become available.
-Should OPSEU undertake to represent you, a Benefits Counsellor will complete and submit the appeals readiness form on your behalf.
+If the decision remains unchanged, the WSIB will send you a copy of your claim file along with an Appeal Readiness Form.
+Do not complete the Appeals Readiness Form at this time.

-Once you receive this package, forward the complete original copy of the claim file, in the order it was received, along with the blank Appeals Readiness Form to the Pensions and Benefits Unit.
+Once you receive your claim, forward the complete original copy, in the order it was received, along with the blank Appeals Readiness Form to the Pensions and Benefits Unit.
 You can drop it off at the nearest OPSEU regional office and it will be sent to OPSEU Head Office via internal mail.
 You can locate the closest OPSEU office to you by visiting www.opseu.org and clicking on the Contact Us button or by calling 416-443-8888 or toll free at 1-800-268-7376.
 Alternatively you can send your file directly to: Pensions and Benefits Unit, OPSEU, 5757 Coopers Avenue, Mississauga, Ontario L4Z 1R9.

-When the decision has been made to represent you, you will be sent a Retainer outlining the issue(s) we will represent you on.
+When the decision has been made to represent you, you will be sent a Retainer.
 We cannot begin to represent you until you have signed and returned the Retainer to our office.